james-whitehead/james-whitehead.github.io/_posts/2018-06-21-news-of-the-world-part-one.md

 published: false
 title: News of the World - Part One
 layout: post
-excerpt: Developing a map of the news
+excerpt: Choosing and configuring the Leaflet library
 comments: true
 ---
 News of the World is a (very) small JavaScript project about showing local news headlines on a world map.
 All the ideas, pitfalls and workarounds found during development will be documented here in a semi-blog/semi-tutorial.
 This is part one.